Gabrielle Union and Jessica Alba on How Far Hollywood Hasn’t Come

 More From our festival

-- Suzie Pickles Would Not Do Well In a Lord of the Rings Situation
+- Suzie Pickles Would Not Do Well in a Lord of the Rings Situation

-- Two Real Housewives Have One Thing In Common: James the Producer
+- Two Real Housewives Have One Thing in Common: James the Producer

 - Rachel Brosnahan Thoughtfully Explains What Dog Each of Her Characters Would Be